 Insta360 provided these image quality comparisons, although I’m not sure with which camera they are comparing the Titan:

 Resolution comparison (11K vs 8K):

 Low light comparison:

 Although Titan has much higher image quality, one issue is the Titan’s size.
 It is significantly larger than the Insta360 Pro or Insta360 Pro 2.
 Whereas the Insta360 Pro and Pro 2 are around the size of a honeydew melon, the Titan is about the size of a basketball.
 The larger size means a larger distance between lenses and hence larger minimum stitching distance.
 Using the Insta360 Stitcher, the minimum stitching distance is around 2.5 meters.
 However, using Mistika VR, a shorter stitching distance is possible.

 Workflow (updated Jan.
 9, 2019)

-From the product photos, it appears that Titan will use 9 SD cards.
+Titan uses 9 SD cards.
 It uses the same workflow as the Insta360 Pro 2.
 The Titan can be connected via an ethernet cable to a desktop running the Insta360 Stitching software, which will be able to read from all 9 cards and show previews of the photos and videos.
+The Insta360 Stitcher will assemble the files automatically from the nine SD cards.
 Alternatively, the SD cards can be removed and inserted into SD card readers that are plugged into a multi-port USB hub.
 As with an ethernet connection, the desktop software will be able to read from all 9 cards and show previews.